 She is currently working on the AHOI-MINT project, which should set up a cluster of extracurricular activities in MINT for interested children.
 One of her tasks is to make the VR-labs at OFFIS accessable for virtual guided tours.

-Daniel Küppers is a student assistent at the Interactive Systems group at OFFIS.
-Currently he is working at his master thesis for computer sience at Hochschule Osnabrück.
-In parallel, he is working on the Health-X dataLOFT project.
-After his master’s degree, he will continue this work as a research assistant.
+Daniel Küppers is working on the Health-X dataLOFT project.
 Health-X dataLoft focusses on putting the user in the center of controlling, using and sharing personal health data.
 To do so the project aims to create a highly secure cloud-based infrastructure that complies with European GAIA-X standards.
 Daniel is involved in the design and prototyping of several use cases that build on this new infrastructure.
 Daniel holds a Master’s degree in computer science.

 Frederike Jung is a researcher at the Interactive Systems group at OFFIS.
 She holds a Master’s degree in Engineering of Socio-Technical Systems.